 10 interesting facts about Indonesian Rupiah

 The Indonesian Rupiah (IDR) is a fascinating currency with a rich history and significant impact on Indonesia's economy.
 Understanding its nuances not only provides insights into the country's financial landscape but also highlights important economic trends and policies.
-This page presents 10 intriguing facts about the Indonesian Rupiah, backed by comprehensive statistics and data, offering a detailed look into this essential aspect of Indonesia's financial system.

 1. Introduction of the Indonesian Rupiah (IDR)